 The nuke is launched, killing the controller and embedding itself deep within the main command center.
 It also releases the dock mechanism, allowing the humans to make a dash for the exit while being pursued by the alien attackers.
 In the main tunnel, they fly past a fleet of transports, bringing the initial landing forces.
 The aliens attempt to trap them by closing the blast doors, but they make it out, while their pursuers crash into the barrier.
 In the command center, one alien technician examines the missile, watching its display tick one digit at a time.
 They had their own countdown, now they get to see the humans run their clock down to zero.
 The nuke detonates and presumably triggers some heavy weapons or an energy reactor, because in less than a second, the alien mothership is consumed in a brilliant blue light, reduced to millions of tiny pieces.
 However, the blast wave soon catches up with and engulfs David and Steve's attacker at the edge of the atmosphere.

 Back on Earth, people rush out to greet the heroes of Area 51.
-The scene repeats itself across the world: on every continent, from Rotterdam to Casablanca, Munich to Beirut, Osaka to Mecca, Caracas to Wuhan, Cairo to Sydney, the mighty City Destroyers are brought down one by one, along with their vast complement of attackers, before the fourth wave could strike.
+The scene repeats itself across the world: on every continent, from Barcelona to Casablanca, Munich to Beirut, Taipei to Mecca, Cape Town to Tripoli, Caracas to Wuhan, Cairo to Sydney, the mighty City Destroyers are brought down one by one, along with their vast complement of attackers, before the fourth wave could strike.
 Civilians come out of hiding to celebrate the great victory, cheering at the sight of the ships burning next to their attempted targets.
 Upon arriving at the command center, after being informed of the campaign's worldwide success, Whitmore asks Grey what's become of their delivery boys, to which he learns that the destruction of the mothership cut off their link.
 But then, they see something incoming.